Carbon Efficiency Rating

 In terms of the app’s functionality, I identified the main flow for new users needing to add details of their entire product stock as a potentially major pain point.
 The action of adding a new product, whilst simple and concise, would no doubt become time consuming and monotonous for those with a larger product library - for this reason I added a ‘Copy product’ feature to create new reports from a previously-added certificate, along with a ‘Bulk upload’ via CSV option for more advanced users, vastly trimming down the time required to fulfil this task.

 Finally, since branding had not yet been established, I conducted research on current trends, particularly for the landing page, on sites like Dribbble and Behance.
 I found inspiration in the current trend of hand-drawn doodles, which contrasted nicely with the clean, rigid/square inputs and tables throughout the app.
-The doodles leaned into the natural/biological style (given the materials used by customers’ businesses) and added some much-needed vibrance to help liven up a relatively dry subject.
+The doodles leaned into the natural/environmental style (given the materials used by customers’ businesses) and added some much-needed vibrance to help liven up a relatively dry subject.